ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Iterative Triangular Solves

 Thus, dramatically restricting the number of non-zeros in the factors is one approach for bounding $\text{dep}(U)$ a priori.
-However, imposing the constraint of very sparse factors generally produces an ILU factorization that is far too inaccurate (e.g., $\|A-LU\| = \gamma \gg 0$) to be useful.
+However, imposing {constraints that result in factors that are too sparse} generally produces an ILU factorization that is {also} too inaccurate (e.g., $\|A-LU\|_F = \gamma \gg 0$) to be useful.
 In other words, if $LU$ is a poor approximation to $A$, we cannot reasonably expect an iterative solver to converge in few enough iterations to justify its use as a smoother.
 More generally, tuning the ILU parameters results in conservative or small $\text{nnz}(U)$ (and thus conservative $\text{nnz}(U_s)$), $\text{dep}(U)$ cannot grow too large.

-It follows directly from the definition of normality that an upper (or lower) triangular matrix cannot be normal unless it is a diagonal matrix (see \cite[Lemma 1.13]{Saad03} for a proof).
-Therefore, some departure from normality is expected in the $L$ and $U$.
-However, if the departure from normality is too great, the iterations may diverge \cite{Anzt2015,Eiermann1993}.
-In this case, we propose using a scaling to reduce high degrees of nonnormality, enabling the use of the comparatively faster iterative solve.
-We describe our strategy and algorithm next.